ThinkBigAnalytics/scalding-workshop/README.md

 ### V0.4.0

 Moved to Scala v2.10.3 and Scalding v0.9.0rc4.
-Refined many of the exercises with an emphasis on using the Scalding's newer "type-safe" API.
+Refined some of the exercises and added one that uses Scalding's newer "type-safe" API.

 ### V0.3.X